-If you’re going through this kind of situation, know that you’re not navigating it alone.
-This guide offers a clear view of what typically happens as the body begins to wind down and what you can do to make this chapter as gentle and meaningful as possible.
+If you’re moving through this kind of situation, know you’re not walking that path alone.
+This guide offers a clear view of what commonly occurs as a person begins to slow down near life’s final chapter, along with ways to make this phase as gentle, meaningful, and compassionate as possible.

 1. The Role of Stroke in End-of-Life Decline